rollkit/docs/tutorials/gm-world.md

 gmd start --rollkit.aggregator --minimum-gas-prices="0.025stake" --rollkit.da_address http://localhost:7980
 ```

-Notice how we specified DA network address along with few other flags.
-Now you should see the logs of running node:
+Notice how we specified the DA network address along with a few other flags.
+Now you should see the logs of the running node:
 ```
 12:21PM INF starting node with ABCI CometBFT in-process module=server 12:21PM INF starting node with Rollkit in-process module=server